reemanshichugh/myStakeLoginDemoApp/README.md

 2. To run server, give a proper path of server side. for eg. cd demoapp, then cd demoapp/server
 3. Use command (node server.js) to connect with server.
 4. Client side will run on port 3000 and server will run on port 5000.
-5. To connect with redis run command - > (redis-server /usr/local/etc/redis.conf) (redis work in progress)
+5. To connect with redis run command - > (redis-server /usr/local/etc/redis.conf)